A new approach to a Covid-19 nasal vaccine shows early promise | News Channel 3-12

 They have reason to worry.
 Respiratory infections have proved to be tough targets for inhaled vaccines.

-FluMist, a live, but weakened form of the flu virus, works reasonably well in children, but doesn’t help adults as much.
-The reason is thought to be that adults already have immune memory for the flu, and when the virus is injected into the nose, and so the vaccine mostly boosts what’s already there.
+FluMist, a live but weakened form of the flu virus, works reasonably well in children but doesn’t help adults as much.
+The reason is thought to be that adults already have immune memory for the flu, and when the virus is injected into the nose, the vaccine mostly boosts what’s already there.

 Another consideration is that live vaccines can’t be taken by everyone.
 People with very compromised immunity are often cautioned against using live vaccines because even these very weakened viruses may be risky for them.